nythrox/effects.js/README.md

 - API documentation
 - Add more core effects and better the existing ones to have a better performance
 - Expose API functions that work only with generators, and API functions that work with raw monads and continuations
-- Create a tutorial pa
+- Create a tutorial page